denny/ShinyCMS-ruby/README.md

 Features the Perl version has, which the Ruby version doesn't.
 Yet.

 * Form handlers (contact page, etc)
-* News section
 * Newsletters (HTML mailshots)
 * Akismet spam filtering for comments, with moderation page
 * 'Likes' on blog posts, shop items, and comments
 * User profile pages (with content such as recent comments, recent posts, etc)
-* Access control system
+* Access control groups
   * Can be used to control access to file downloads and secure whole pages, but also to show/hide individual pieces of page content
+* Payment handling plugins
-* Payment handling plugins, including recurring subscriptions (linked to access control)
+  * Options include recurring subscriptions to access control groups (AKA paid membership)
 * Online shop
 * Event listings
 * Forums